BackendExpert/secure-mern/README.md

 ```

-- v4.0.0-beta1 has some bugs and errors (ongoin fixing and development)
+- v4.0.0-beta1 has some bugs and errors (ongoing fixing and development)

 - your are free to use v4.0.0-beta1 (producation-ready) if you need to know that are there